Church Pension Group | Retirement Plan

 In addition, if you were, became, or become an Active member in the plan on or after January 1, 2013, your previous employment with any Episcopal employer (even one that does not participate in the plan) will count toward vesting service under the plan if you worked at least 1,000 hours per year for that previous employer and also provide verification of that prior employment to CPF.

-If you are ordained: If your enrollment in the plan ends before you are vested and you later are ordained in The Episcopal Church, any future vesting service under the Clergy Pension Plan or the International Clergy Pension Plan will count toward the vesting requirement under this plan, subject to the following: (1) your benefit has not previously been forfeited, and (2) you provide written notice to CPF.
+If you are ordained: If your enrollment in the Plan ends before you are vested and you later are ordained in The Episcopal Church, any future vesting service under the Clergy Pension Plan or the International Clergy Pension Plan will count toward the vesting requirement under this Plan, subject to the following: (1) your benefit has not previously been forfeited, and (2) you provide written notice to CPF.

 Financial Protection While Working